homebrew-ec-foss/eBPF-workshop/submissions/README.md

    git clone git@github.com:your-username/repo-name.git
    ```

-**Make Your Changes*
+**Make Your Changes**:
-    Add a new text file and write about what you learnt or include your code for the assignment.
+    Add a new text file and write about what you learnt (if there is no code to submit) or include your code for the assignment.

 **Commit and Push**:
    Commit your changes and push them to your fork: